oracle-livelabs/security/accessgovernance-access-controls/access-control/access-control.md

 * Create an Access Bundle
 * Create a centralized policy to provision access privileges

+### Prerequisites

+This lab assumes you have:

+A valid Oracle OCI tenancy, with OCI administrator privileges.

 ## Task 1: Create an Identity Collection for Approvers

 1. On the Access Governance console home page, click the Access Controls tab.
 Then, click Select on the Identity Collections tile.